acdh-oeaw/bgload/README.md

 * Execute: scp /opt/jetty/acdh_base/blazegraph/dbname.jnl projectname@servername.arz.oeaw.ac.at:/home/projectname/path-to-the-bgload-dir/;

 6. Make sure that script has rights to execute: chmod +x BGLocalBulkLoad.sh
-7. Start new screen session by typing screen and execute the BGLocalBulkLoad.sh script: ./BGLocalBulkLoad.sh
+7. Start new screen session by typing screen and execute the BGLocalBulkLoad.sh script: ./BGLocalBulkLoad.sh (to give a name for the screen session screen -S your_session_name)

 After executing, script will ask you for some input parameters: